Skip to main content

 This setting only applies if you use product families within ProductFlow.

-It allows you to determine which default family layout is applied when creating new families in ProductFlow for Amazon.
+Allows you to determine which default family format is applied when creating new families in ProductFlow for Amazon.

 Lead time to ship =

 Optionally enter the handling time you have configured in Amazon.
-This will be included in the offer process.
+This will be sent with the offer process.

 Repricer

-If you sell products that others also sell on Amazon, the ProductFlow Repricer can add significant value for you.
-The goal of the Repricer is for you to win the buy box so that your sales increase.
-The ProductFlow Repricer ensures you win the buy box as quickly as possible with the optimal price.
-Due to our unique approach, the results of the ProductFlow Repricer are not comparable to other repricers.
-With the ProductFlow Repricer, you have the buy box within 10 minutes and at most within 30 minutes.
-Within 1 hour, your selling price is at 99% of the optimal selling price, and within 2 hours, this is optimized to 99.8% of the optimal selling price!
-A requirement for the Repricer is to determine a minimum and maximum price in advance, for which you could use the margin levels.
+If you sell products that are also sold by others on Amazon, the ProductFlow Repricer can add a lot of value for you.
+The goal of the Repricer is for you to win the buying block so that your sales are increased.
+The ProductFlow Repricer ensures that you win the buying block as quickly as possible with the optimal price.
+Because of our unique approach, the results of the ProductFlow Repricer are also not comparable to other repricers.
+With the ProductFlow Repricer, you have the buy block within 10 minutes and up to within 30 minutes.
+Within 1 hour your sales price is at 99% of the optimal sales price and within 2 hours it is optimized to 99.8% of the optimal sales price!
+A requirement for the Repricer is to set a minimum and maximum price in advance, you could use the margin levels for this.

 Read more

-In the integration settings for Amazon, you have the option to set some settings for the Repricer.
+In the integration settings for Amazon you have the possibility to set some settings for the Repricer.

-If no competition, use the selling price as the maximum price
+2. With no competition, use sale price as maximum price

 See this article for an explanation of these settings.

-We advise managing the repricer settings via the Repricer dashboard.
-This way, you keep everything centralized in one place.
+We recommend managing repricer settings through the Repricer dashboard.
+This way you keep everything centralized in one place.

 More information about the Repricer dashboard can be found here.

-NOTE: When setting up the Repricer settings, it is good to keep the following in mind.
+CAUTION: When setting up the Repricer settings, it is good to observe the following.

-If you forward the offer part (stock, delivery times, price) of a product to Amazon, it may take a few minutes for the data to reach Amazon.
-The data then needs to be processed, and after that, your product will go online for the consumer.
+If you transfer the offer part (stock, delivery times, price) of a product to Amazon, it can take several minutes before the data arrives at Amzon.
+The data still needs to be processed and then your product will come online for the consumer.

-If you immediately activate the Repricer after sending the offer part for your product(s), the Repricer will start working right away.
-However, we do not know the reason why you are not online for the consumer (it could be due to the RMP, or the offer is not approved?).
-The Repricer will want to get the buy box and will lower your price.
+If you turn on the Repricer right after you send the offer part for your product(s), then the Repricer will start doing its work right away.
+However, we don't know the reason you are not online for the consumer (could be because of the RMP, or the offer is not approved?).
+The Repricer does want to go down the buying block and will bring your price down.

-If your product goes online later, your price is already lower than perhaps necessary.
+If later your product comes online, then your price is already lower than it might need to be.

-The Repricer will automatically raise the price again, but there is a chance that you sell a product for a lower price than perhaps necessary/desired.
+The Repricer is going to bring the price back up on its own, but there is a chance that you will be selling a product at a lower price than perhaps needed/wanted.

 Direct import

-With this feature, you can make a direct offer export from your Amazon account.
+This feature allows you to create a direct offer export from your Amazon account.

-This automatically ends up in the import function of ProductFlow, where you can further process and import the data.
+This automatically enters ProductFlow's import function, where you can further process and import the data.

-You create this export by clicking the blue 'Import' button on the Amazon settings page.
+You create this export by clicking the blue 'Import' button on Amazon's settings page.

-These fields are retrieved in the export from your Amazon account:
+These fields are retrieved from your Amazon account in the export:

 - item-name